techgrounds/cloud-assignments-E28MS/Assignments/Fundamentals/Networking/Binary and Hex.md

+## Subject

-## Subject : Counting in Binary and Hex
+Counting in Binary and Hex introduces how to convert between decimal, binary and hexadecimal.

 ## Assignment
 Study base 2(Binary) and base 16(hexadecimal)